Under Lock and Key: A Proof System for a Multimodal Logic: Formulas and Judgements

 will also be a context, also at an appropriate mode.
 We use postfix notation for reasons that will be revealed shortly.
 Finally, it should be stressed that locks are formal operations that act on the entire context; it might be perhaps more apt to think of \(\LockCx{\Gamma}\) as \(\Lock_\mu(\Gamma)\).

 As is suggested by the notation, locks restrict access to the assumptions they enclose: whether an assumption \(\Decl[\nu]{\varphi}\) found in \(\LockCx{\Gamma}\) shall be accessible will depend on the transformations between modalities \(\mu\) and \(\nu\).
-For this reason, it is important that contexts are understood as structures generated by the grammar above, and not as multisets of assumptions as is sometimes assumed.
+For this reason, it is important that contexts are understood as structures generated by a certain grammar, and not as lists or multisets of assumptions.

 In summary, the \emph{pre-contexts} are generated by the grammar

 where \(\Emp\) is the empty context, \(\varphi\) is a pre-formula, and \(\mu\) is modality in \(\Mode\).

 The (well-formed) \emph{contexts} are isolated by a judgement